 With the emission of a gravitational wave, the binary loses its energy and inspirals inward.
-This, as a result, changes the energy of the system in the radiation reaction time scale.
+This, as a result, changes the energy of the system in the radiation reaction timescale.
 Along with modifying the energy, this also changes the eccentricity of the orbit.
 Therefore, to compute the impact of the inspiral, it is required to know the evolution of eccentricity to the GW frequency.
-Since the tidal interactions affect the GW flux, it also affects the eccentricity evolution.
-However, we can ignore it because we are focusing only on the leading order effect.
-The eccentricity can be expressed in terms of the frequency and initial eccentricity e_0 .
-In the leading order it follows [45], where e_0 is the eccentricity at $f = f_0$.
+From the knowledge of flux, the eccentricity evolution has been computed in several works.
+The evolving eccentricity can be expressed in terms of the frequency and initial eccentricity e_0 .
+In the leading order, it follows [46], where e_0 is the eccentricity at $f = f_0$.
+For the point particle configuration where the tidal field vanishes, at an instant of inspiral, a post-Keplerian approach is taken.
+The eccentricity e and the mean motion n are written in terms of the orbital energy and angular momentum.
+Using such expressions and along with the fluxes, eccentricity evolution is computed in terms of f [46,47].
+Since tidal deformability contributes at post-5-Newtonian order, it will result in an additional corresponding contribution to de/df of the point particle result.
+Ideally, a post-Keplerian approach should be constructed even in the presence of the tide.
+It as a consequence will modify Eq.
+(23).
+However, in the current work, we will ignore such modification and will consider only the leading order term in the eccentricity evolution.
+Nevertheless, it is important to find the modification via a post-Keplerian approach and add the corresponding contribution.
+We leave such details for future work.